mrshmllow/wire/doc/guide/hive-default.md

 {
   meta.nixpkgs = import <nixpkgs> {};

-  default = {
+  defaults = {
-    # name of the node that default is being applied to
+    # name of the node that defaults is being applied to
     name,
     # attribute set of all nodes
     nodes,